emiliolr/news-covid/README.md

 Contains many different miscellaneous tasks done before applying analysis methods.
 Data collection using the colection script from `collection` is included in `miscellaneous_stuff.ipynb`.
 Additionally, the code used to produce the visualizations for the "Limitations" section of the paper is also included in `miscellaneous_stuff.ipynb`. `stuff_for_writeup.ipynb` contains the code used to produce several descriptive tables for the writeup.

 6. `paper`

+Contains a _PDF_ of the paper as well as _PNG_ files for all the figures and tables used in the paper.